aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/rows-and-columns/grouping-and-ungrouping-rows-and-columns/_index.md

 Aspose.Cells provides a class, [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) that represents a Microsoft Excel file.
 The [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) class contains a [**WorksheetCollection**](https://reference.aspose.com/cells/javascript-cpp/worksheetcollection) that allows access to each worksheet in the Excel file.
 A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class.
 The [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class provides a [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection that represents all cells in the worksheet.

-The [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection provides several methods to manage rows or columns in a worksheet, few of these are discussed below in more detail.
+The [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection provides several methods to manage rows or columns in a worksheet; a few of these are discussed below in more detail.

 ### **Grouping Rows and Columns**